 When multilingualism becomes an integral part of the website, one wants to leave the world of compromise and instead a fully integrated multilingualism.
 By now at the latest, the website is no longer understood merely as a presence or blog, but as a platform for customer communication.
 Comprehensive support for multilingualism is usually only a critical aspect of many, external or machine translation is intended to relieve the editorial staff.

-We recommend choosing the market leader and saving yourself later migration efforts– even if only a part of the functions is needed at the beginning.
+We recommend to choose the market leader right away and save migration efforts later on – even if only a part of the functions is needed at the beginning.

 - Market leader technology

 - strong support for every aspect of multilingualism

 - License costs and, if necessary, technical support make sense

 - Training may be more complex, depending on the scenario

 Through a High Level Structure, the entire WordPress system is subjected to multilingualism – each component must be compatible, we are talking about an integrated system.